EnterpriseDB/barman/new_docs/user_guide/concepts.rst

 In a few words, RPO represents the maximum amount of data you can afford to lose, while RTO represents the maximum down-time you can afford for your service.

-Understandably, we all want RPO=0 (zero data loss) and RTO=0 (zero down-time, utopia) - even if it is our grandmother's recipe website.
+Understandably, we all want RPO=0 (zero data loss) and RTO=0 (zero down-time, utopia), even if it is our grandmother's recipe website.
 In reality, a careful cost analysis phase is required to determine your business continuity requirements.

 Fortunately, with an open source stack composed of Barman and Postgres, you can achieve RPO=0 thanks to synchronous streaming replication.
 RTO is more the focus of a High Availability solution, like ``Patroni`` or ``repmgr``.
-Therefore, by integrating Barman any of these tools, you can dramatically reduce RTO to nearly zero.
+Therefore, by integrating Barman with any of these tools, you can dramatically reduce RTO to nearly zero.

 In any case, it is important for us to emphasize more on cultural aspects related to disaster recovery, rather than the actual tools.
 Tools without human beings are useless.
 Our mission with Barman is to promote a culture of disaster recovery that:

-* Focuses on backup procedures;
+* Focuses on backup procedures.
-* Focuses even more on recovery procedures;
+* Focuses even more on recovery procedures.
-* Relies on education and training on strong theoretical and practical concepts of Postgres crash recovery, backup, Point-In-Time-Recovery, and replication for your team members;
+* Relies on education and training on strong theoretical and practical concepts of Postgres crash recovery, backup, Point-In-Time-Recovery, and replication for your team members.
-* Promotes testing your backups (only a backup that is tested can be considered to be valid), either manually or automatically (be creative with Barman's hook scripts!);
+* Promotes testing your backups (only a backup that is tested can be considered to be valid), either manually or automatically (be creative with Barman's hook scripts!).
-* Fosters regular practice of recovery procedures, by all members of your devops team (yes, developers too, not just system administrators and :term:`DBAs <DBA>`);
+* Fosters regular practice of recovery procedures, by all members of your devops team (yes, developers too, not just system administrators and :term:`DBAs <DBA>`).
-* Solicits regularly scheduled drills and disaster recovery simulations with the team every 3-6 months;
+* Solicits regularly scheduled drills and disaster recovery simulations with the team every 3-6 months.
 * Relies on continuous monitoring of Postgres and Barman, and that is able to promptly identify any anomalies.

-Moreover, do everything you can to prepare yourself and your team for when the disaster happens (yes, when), because when it happens:
+Moreover, do everything you can to prepare yourself and your team for when the disaster happens, because when it happens:

 * It is going to be a Friday evening, most likely right when you are about to leave the office.